 As you can see in the image below, you have to select only a few simple options:

-Once the removable drive has been selected, the only other thing to select is the type of architecture of the target machine (UEFI or BIOS).
+Once the removable drive has been selected, the other thing to select is the type of architecture of the target machine (UEFI or BIOS), 32 or 64 bit.
 For newer operating systems we suggest selecting “Windows PE 10″.

 Then proceed to the creation of the recovery drive by clicking on the button shown in the image above.
 The process will take several minutes, since the contents of the recovery disk will be automatically downloaded from the Iperius servers, then unpacked and written to the USB drive.
 It is very important to remember that this procedure irrecoverably deletes any data on the USB device, so make sure that there are no important files on this.